 Now would also be a good time to make sure you have a working thermometer or two, extra bottles of pain reliever, at least one humidifier, diarrheal medicines, and electrolyte drinks or dry mix as detailed in this article.
 If the virus is affecting the upper respiratory system, the humidifier becomes even more important, along with decongestants, many boxes of tissues (be sure they are immediately disposed of in something like this), lots of water for rehydration, possibly natural remedies you have found helpful (we use Boswellia tablets for coughs).
 The CDC has a helpful article that details complications from the flu — good to review, take notes, and plan to have on hand supplies to deal with this type of common virus.

-Once the quarantine is in place, you will probably not be able to go to a drugstore or pharamacy.
-In that case, you need to make sure you have an adquate supply of prescription drugs.
+Once the quarantine is in place, you will probably not be able to go to a drugstore or pharmacy.
+In that case, you need to make sure you have an adequate supply of prescription drugs.
 I’m thinking, in particular, of asthma inhalers, since a number of flu viruses focus on the upper respiratory system.
 This could be particularly dangerous to an asthmatic.

 Most people don’t give much thought to the pathogens that could be present in vomit, saliva, urine, and feces.
 They’ll probably grab some paper towels and maybe a bottle of Clorox spray, but an actual biohazard spill, or clean up, kit provides most everything you need to clean up and then dispose of potentially dangerous substances.
 Speaking of disposal, adding biohazard disposal bags provides you with a safer option for disposal of used medical supplies and even clothing worn by the sick person.